Quantum Tunneling in SO(3,1)$\times$SO(4): Analysis of the Klein ``Paradox"

 and there is no excess energy with which to form momentum.
-To an observer at rest, the test particle is said to have entered a ``tunneling state" which is often interpreted as a state of imaginary momentum.
+To an observer at rest, the test particle is said to have entered a ``tunneling state" which is often interpreted as a state of ``imaginary momentum".
+The Tunneling transform offers a more intuitive interpretation.
+Starting with the energy-momentum relation for $T(v)$ (\ref{eq:emrelationtunnel}):